IceHe/lib/snip/mq/zero-mq.md

 - So we live in a world where the wiring is years ahead of our ability to use it.
     - We had a software crisis in the 1980s, when leading software engineers like Fred Brooks believed there was no “Silver Bullet” to “promise even one order of magnitude of improvement in productivity, reliability, or simplicity”.
 - Brooks missed free and open source software, which solved that crisis, enabling us to share knowledge efficiently.
-    - Today we face another software crisis, but it’s one we don’t talk about much.
+    - Today we face another software crisis, but it’s one we don't talk about much.
     - Only the largest, richest firms can afford to create connected applications.
     - There is a cloud, but it’s proprietary.
     - Our data and our knowledge is disappearing from our personal computers into clouds that we cannot access and with which we cannot compete.